 However, in recent years, the spring-fed river and the aquifer that feeds it have been discovered by the wider world and are now increasingly under threat.
 Recognizing the river’s vulnerability, a group of local landowners came together to advocate for its protection, forming the Devils River Conservancy (DRC), a 501(c)(3) non-profit organization, in early 2011.

-The mission of the DRC is to preserve and protect the Devils River and the lands within its watershed.
+The mission of DRC is to preserve and protect the Devils River and the lands within its watershed.
 DRC is committed to promoting the significance of the Devils River and ensuring this uniquely pristine water resource remains a natural and scenic treasure for generations of Texans.

 Threats to the Devils